 - Crusty bread

 (if you don't usually eat fondue, reduce to 150g of cheese blend and a little less wine - 7.5cl - it's what the French do)

-5. Add a dash nutmeg and generous amounts of pepper to taste finish the fondue (or other spices/herbs should you feel adventurous)
+To finish, add a dash of nutmeg and generous amounts of pepper to taste.

 It really helps to have fondue forks, with a long stem (to protect the hands), long teeth and a little notch to keep the bread from sliding.
 Get the teeth through the crust to make sure it stays put.

 In Switzerland traditionally very little is served with Fondue, unless we know one of the guests is not used to that much cheese.

 There would typically be a salad as a starter, and perhaps some pickles and spices on the table.